Cork GAA: County team

 Football has always been seen as the weaker of the two sports in Cork.
 The game is strongest in the west of the county and in Cork city.
 Success, especially at senior level, has been much more sporadic that with hurling.
 The biggest hindrance to success has been the presence of next-door neighbours Kerry.
 Cork has been the second strongest county in Munster since the 1940s and often one of the best in the country.
-Many very good Cork teams were unable to overcome Kerry when they met in the Munster final.
+Many very good Cork teams were unable to overcome Kerry when they met in the Munster Senior Football Championship final.
 Cork began the 1970s with three Munster titles in 4 years and the 1973 All-Ireland Senior Football Championship.
 But they then ran up against the great Kerry team of the 1970s and 1980s.
-In 1976, the two teams drew in the final of the Munster Senior Football Championship.
+In 1976, the two teams drew in the final of the Munster.
 The replay went to extra-time before two very controversial refereeing decisions saw Kerry victorious.
 Cork fell back after that for a number of years.

 In 1983 Kerry was aiming to capture a record ninth consecutive Munster title; however, Cork pulled off one of their surprise victories.
 Kerry, however, won the next three Munster and All-Ireland titles.
 In 1987 Billy Morgan was back with Cork, this time as manager.
 That year Cork reclaimed the Munster Championship crown from the Kingdom.
 It was the first of four Munster titles in-a-row.
 They reached the All-Ireland final that year only to be defeated by Meath.
 In 1988 Cork were defeated by Meath for the second consecutive year after a replay.
 Having lost the previous two All-Ireland finals Cork were even hungrier for achievement in 1989.
 That year they captured the National Football League before facing Mayo in the championship decider.
 The game ended in victory for Cork who claimed their fifth-ever All-Ireland title.
 In 1990 Cork squared up to Meath in the All-Ireland final for the third time in four years.
 In a close game, Cork emerged victorious by two points to claim a second consecutive championship.

 Cork surrendered their provincial title for the next two years; however, they reclaimed it in 1993.
 That year they reached another All-Ireland final; however, it was Derry who won their first All-Ireland title on that occasion.
 Cork won the next two Munster titles as well, however, they were later defeated in the All-Ireland semi-final on both those occasions.
 The defeat in 1995 brought an end to one of Cork's greatest-ever periods in football history.
 Four years later in 1999 Cork won the Munster title for the fifth time of the decade.
 They later faced old rivals, Meath, in the All-Ireland final; however, victory went to the Leinster men on that occasion.